 You finally bought your dream home in Brookside, and now you’re ready to make it your own.
 You want to hang your favorite artwork and family photos but are afraid of doing damage to the plaster and lathe walls.
 But don’t let them scare you – they’re not as formidable as they seem.
 You just need a few things to get started.
-Follow my tried and true tips and tricks for your plaster and lathe walls and your beautiful old home will take on brand-new warmth.
+Follow Ellen’s tried and true tips and tricks for your plaster and lathe walls and your beautiful old home will take on brand-new warmth.

 How to Hang Artwork and Photos on Plaster and Lath Walls